logzio/documentation/docs/log-management/log-alerts/configure-alert.md

 ![Output format](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/output_aggregated_aug2021.png)

 To be selective about the output, click **<i class="li li-plus"></i> Add a field** and select a field from the dropdown list.
 If you want, you can also add a sorting rule and a regex filter.
-Learn more about regex filters for alert notifications
+[Learn more about regex filters for alert notifications](/user-guide/alerts/regex-filters.html).

   * If you select **JSON** format, you can send the full log (with all fields) or select as many as 7 fields.
   * If you select **Table**, you can send as many as 7 fields.